 Let’s face it, ladies: Sex is a topic you usually discuss behind closed doors with your partner or during lunch with your closest friends (glass of wine optional).
 But I’ve noticed as I’ve gotten older that sex isn’t the hot lunch topic it used to be.
 That’s no surprise, considering how the activity that once consumed us now has to fit into the patchwork of our lives that also includes work, kids, aging parents, and, oh yes, glorious sleep.
 But it does make me wonder about the future.
 Is there a time when sex will no longer be on the agenda?
 And can we—should we—change that?

 The answer, it turns out, is that it’s likely up to each of us.
-A research letter out this week in JAMA Internal Medicine reports that women between the ages of 40 and 65 who place greater importance on sex are more likely to stay sexually active as they age.
+A research letter in JAMA Internal Medicine reports that women between the ages of 40 and 65 who place greater importance on sex are more likely to stay sexually active as they age.
 In other words, if it’s important to you, you’ll keep on doing it.
 “Having taken a lot of sexual histories from midlife women, it’s probably true!” says Dr. Jan Leslie Shifren, associate professor of obstetrics, gynecology, and reproductive biology at Harvard Medical School, and co-author of the Harvard special report Sexuality in Midlife and Beyond.

 Dr. Shifren points out that the research letter did not find that sex was more satisfying for women who stated it was important to them, just that they were more likely to remain sexually active.
 It’s also not clear how often they had sex.